Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Introduction

-The remainder of this paper is organized as follows. \Cref{sec:related} surveys recent studies on QoE prediction and highlights works using attention mechanisms to improve performance across domains. \Cref{sec:dataset} analyzes the dataset used in our experiments. \Cref{sec:methodology} presents the proposed method, and \Cref{sec:experiments} describes the experiment setup employed during models' performance evaluation. \Cref{sec:results} reports the experimental results, and finally, \Cref{sec:conclusions} concludes the paper, discusses limitations, and outlines directions for future research.
+The remainder of this paper is organized as follows. \Cref{sec:related} surveys recent studies on QoE prediction, and highlights works using CNNs to improve performance across domains. \Cref{sec:dataset} analyzes the datasets used in our experiments. \Cref{sec:methodology} presents the proposed method, and \Cref{sec:experiments} describes the experiment setup employed during models' performance evaluation. \Cref{sec:results} reports the experimental results, and finally, \Cref{sec:conclusions} concludes the paper, discusses limitations, and outlines directions for future research.